- Add information about your business: your website and/or app.

 Do minors visit your store?

-COPPA, GDPR and most other privacy laws around the world provide special consideration for minors.
+COPPA, the GDPR and many other privacy laws around the world provide special consideration for minors.
 While the age of what constitutes a minor varies, there is global concern for protecting minors from unknowingly putting themselves in harm's way.

 Online bullying, data theft, human trafficking and other concerns make ecommerce stores particularly liable for protecting minors.